zelanko/sql-docs.pt-br/docs/sql-server/stretch-database/pause-and-resume-data-migration-stretch-database.md

 ## <a name="resume-data-migration"></a>Retomar a migração de dados

-### <a name="use-sql-server-management-studio-to-resume-data-migration"></a>Usar o SQL Server Management Studio para retomar uma migração de dados
+### <a name="use-sql-server-management-studio-to-resume-data-migration"></a>Usar o SQL Server Management Studio para retomar a migração de dados

 1. No SQL Server Management Studio, no Pesquisador de Objetos, selecione a tabela habilitada para o Stretch para a qual você deseja retomar a migração de dados.